 With level 4 liquid ingress protection, the enclosure is protected against water splashed in all directions.

 The enclosure can withstand against jets of water with limited ingress permitted.

 Water projected in powerful jets will not enter the enclosure.

 With level 7 liquid ingress protection, the enclosure can withstand the effects of water immersion between 15 centimetres and one meter for 30 minutes.

 The enclosure is protected against the effects of water immersion in water under pressure for long periods.

 Description of IP Rating

-As described by the IP rating chart, the first, second, third number indicated in the code has its own meaning.
+As described by the IP rating chart, the first, second, and third number indicated in the code has their own meaning.
 The first number pertains to the enclosure’s protection against solid objects.
 The second number describes the enclosure’s protection against water or liquid.